 We carry out forecasting recursively by sequentially adding one additional observation from P% initial observations toward the end of observations.
-We re-estimate coefficients in the prediction model $\Delta c{t+1} = \beta' \Delta x_t + u_t$ for each recursive sample, then re-formulate forecasts.
+We re-estimate coefficients in the prediction model $\Delta C{t+1} = \beta' \Delta X_t + u_t$ for each recursive sample, then re-formulate the forecasts.

 The ratio of the root mean square prediction error (RRMSPE) is defined as the root mean square error of the random walk model relative to that of the competing model.
-Therefore, a greater value of RRMSPE than one implies some evidence against the PIH, because the explanatory variables have predictive power.
-Since the random walk model ($\beta = 0$) is nested by the alternative one, we evaluate the DMW statistics with McCracken's (2007) critical values to prevent size distortion problems, because the DMW statistic is severely under-sized with asymptotic critical values when competing models are nested.
+Therefore, a greater value of RRMSPE than one implies evidence against the PIH, because the explanatory variables have added predictive power.
+Since the random walk model ($\beta = 0$) is nested by the alternative one, we evaluate the DMW statistics with McCracken's (2007) critical values to prevent size distortion problems, because the DMW test statistic is severely under-sized if asymptotic critical values are used when competing models are nested.8

-We report out-of-sample forecast exercise results in Tables 4 and 5 for China and the US, respectively.
+We report our out-of-sample forecast exercise results in Tables 4 and 5 for China and the US, respectively.
 All RRMSPE values exceed one for both countries.
 Further, the DMW test rejects the null of equal predictability at any conventional significance level.
+Our results are quite robust to alternative initial split ratios.
+Again, we obtain strong empirical evidence against the PIH via more direct out-of-sample forecast analysis.